 - Let your cooked brisket rest: Once you have achieved a tender brisket all around, let your brisket rest for at least one hour in a cooler or a cold oven.
 This will really help redistribute the juices and keep it super flavorful all over.

-- Make sure to use Mishima Reserve Brisket: The final product can speak for itself, but if you want more information here it is:
+- Make sure to use Mishima Reserve Brisket: The final product will speak for itself!

 - 1 Mishima Reserve American Wagyu Whole Brisket trimmed